torvalds/linux/Documentation/driver-api/nvdimm/btt.rst

 - Read map[log_entry.lba].
 - If log_entry.new matches the map entry, then log_entry.old is free.
-- If log_entry.new does not match the map entry, then log_entry.new is free.
+- If log_entry.new does analt match the map entry, then log_entry.new is free.
   (This case can only be caused by power-fails/unsafe shutdowns)